DJmaster008/Standard-Skeleton/README.md

 # Standard-Skeleton
-Skeleton with a high standard
+Skeleton with a high standard and unpuner